GenesisFR/HowToBecomeGoodAtShooters/README.md

 - aim at head level
 - snap to the wall as you're clearing an angle
 - reduces how much you have to move your mouse before being on your target
+- you should always try having your crosshair where enemies could potentially peek from
 - reference: https://www.youtube.com/watch?v=U9mvXfnY8wU

 ### Damage indicator